 - Potential to reduce objections from members of the public.

-- Improved outcomes for water management, public safety and individual health and wellbeing.
+- Improved outcomes for water management and public safety.

 CEC’s ecologists and landscape architects can work with you to design Building with Nature spaces.
 Cornwall Wildlife Trust provide an assessment and accreditation service.
 There are different levels of support available to suit your needs.